AntonioPavkovic/movie-engine-backend/README.md

 ## Project setup

-If you want to start the app you need to have the latest NodeJS LTS and Docker installed.
+If you want to start the app you need to have the latest NodeJS LTS, Docker and Postman installed.

 Once installed, pull the project and run